Allergic Rhinitis

 1st Line Therapy

-- Presence of eye symptoms → antihistamine eye drops / chromone eye drops (sodium cromoglycate, nedocromil)
+If there are also eye symptoms → add antihistamine eye drops or chromone eye drops (sodium cromoglycate, nedocromil)

 Other information: